Last Updated: August 10, 2026

 These resource over allocations can be resolved in the master project in the same way they are resolved in a project.
 Automatic Resource Leveling can also be used.
 If you use automatic Resource Leveling, we recommend using a hybrid approach as illustrated above.

 If you use automatic Resource Leveling the Leveling Delay field will let you know in elapsed time how much a task is delayed by leveling.
-The Priority field allows you to give projects and tasks a priority ranking when leveling.
-The ranking is 0 to 1000, a 1000 ranking means that the task will not be leveled at all.
+The Priority field lets you assign a priority ranking to projects and activities during leveling.
+The ranking is from 0 to 1000; a ranking of 1000 means the task will not be leveled at all.
 A task with a ranking of 1, will be delayed before a task with a ranking or priority of 2.

 Let’s give this a try.
 Give the Deployment Project a priority of 1000, make the same selections in Leveling Options as shown in the figure below, and then Level All.